BitcoinChatt/BitcoinChatt.github.io/content/contact.md

   <div class="article">

-### Do you have a general question about Bitcoin, a specific question about your business accepting it, or a suggestion for anything we can do better?
+### Do you have questions about Bitcoin, about how your business can start accepting it, or a suggestion for something we can do better?

   <br>

-### Send us your questions, concerns, or comments!
+### Contact us here!

   </div>

   <br>

-  <p style="text-align: center;">Please fill out all parts of this form.</p>
+  <p style="text-align: center;">Please fill out each text box.</p>

   <div class="form-group">
     <div class="form-row">